 MONA , the Museum of Old and New Art is worth a visit.
 But if you’d rather be outside then jump on a yacht charter, take in the view from the summit of Mount Wellington and visit the Salamanca Market which takes place on a Saturday morning and sells fresh produce as well as crafts.
 I have plenty more ideas as to what to do in Hobart.

 Have any questions about things you want to do in any of these places?
-I reckon they’re the best cities in Australia and New Zealand to visit if you have the chance.
+I reckon they’re the best cities in Australia to visit if you get the chance.